sero-cash/go-sero/README.md

- * Start up sero's built-in interactive [JavaScript console](https://github.com/sero-cash/console/blob/master/README.md), (via the trailing `console` subcommand) through which you can invoke all official [`web3` methods](https://github.com/sero-cash/go-sero/wiki/JavaScript-Console) .
+ * Start up sero's built-in interactive [JavaScript console](https://github.com/sero-cash/console/blob/master/README.md), (via the trailing `console` subcommand) through which you can invoke all official(here just reference ethereum web3 style) [`web3` methods](https://github.com/ethereum/wiki/wiki/JavaScript-API) .
    This too is optional and if you leave it out you can always attach to an already running sero instance with `gero --datadir=${DATADIR} attach`.